Why choose equity release?

 What is equity release?

-Equity release is a loan secured on your home (a mortgage, in other words), which lets you take the cash as a lump sum or in instalments.
-Known as a ‘lifetime mortgage’, you can make repayments but most people simply let the interest roll up.
+Equity release lets homeowners turn the value of their property into cash.
+It is a loan secured on your home (a mortgage, in other words), which lets you take the cash as a lump sum or in instalments.
+Known as a ‘lifetime mortgage’, you can make repayments, but most people simply let the interest roll up.
 You only repay the amount borrowed and any accrued interest when you die or move into long-term care.

 Releasing capital

-There are lots of reasons why people choose a lifetime mortgage, says conveyancing Partner, Stephen Parker, “One of the most common motivations is to release some capital to help adult children use it as a deposit on their own home.
-Another might be to continue living in your home while being able to tap into some of that equity.
-But it can also be for building improvements, to pay off debts, to fund school or university fees for grandchildren.
-Or, it can simply be used to supplement pension income and ensure a decent standard of living.”
+There are lots of reasons why people choose a lifetime mortgage, and one of these is to release some capital to help adult children use it as a deposit on their own home.
+Another might be to continue living in your home while tapping into some of that equity.
+But it can also be for building improvements, to pay off debts, and to fund school or university fees for grandchildren.
+Or, it can simply be used to supplement pension income and ensure a decent standard of living.

 Get in touch with our conveyancing solicitors in Bristol

-To speak to our specialist conveyancing solicitors in Bristol, contact us on 0117 322 6608 or complete our online enquiry form.
+To speak to our specialist equity release solicitors in Bristol, contact us on 0117 322 6608 or complete our online enquiry form.

 How much can I borrow using equity release?